Ivanka Trump Is Reportedly Moving To Florida For ‘Political Opportunities’

 “The wording is significant.
 She’s not a Republican, free and clear.
 Her allegiance is to her father — and the Trump Republican dynasty.”

-As The Inquisitr reported, the president’s former campaign manager, Brad Parscale, previously predicted that a Republican Party convention last year that the Trump family plans a decades-spanning political dynasty that will establish a new GOP.
+As The Inquisitr reported, Donald Trump’s former campaign manager, Brad Parscale, previously predicted at a Republican Party convention last year that the Trump family plans a decades-spanning political dynasty that will establish a new GOP.
 Although he declined to comment on the possibility of any of the president’s children making their own bids for the White House, he praised their capabilities.

-According to former Apprentice staff member Noah Casler, the head of state’s end-game is his daughter’s face on United States currency.
+According to former Apprentice staff member Noel Casler, the head of state’s end-game is his daughter’s face on United States currency.